My friend has CF

 You probably won’t need to help your friend with any of their treatments – people with CF tend to be experts at taking their tablets or doing their exercises!
 But your friend might need some support if they’re having a hard time or might appreciate a chat when they have to take time off school.
 Being in hospital for weeks can be pretty lonely, and it’s always nice to get a text from a friend.

-Or take a look at 'I can't go to school today: Jasper's Story' This video tells the story of a young boy living with CF, the daily effect it has on his life and what it’s like juggling school and the complications of his condition.
+This powerful animation tells the story of Jasper, who has CF, the daily effect it has on his life, and what it’s like juggling school and the complications of his condition.
 The video was produced by Mosaic Films for BBC Learning and won a Children’s BAFTA.
-Find out more about Jasper’s video and hear from Jasper himself about what it was like working on the project.
+Hear from Jasper himself about what it was like working on the project.

 Are you aged 14-25 years with cystic fibrosis?
 Do you want to make change happen?
 Tell us all about it!